 Since I have had very few player characters over the years, my most memorable character death is probably my first one.

-My very first character, a Holmes Basic D&D Halfling named Gobo Pepperthorn, leaped in front of his ally (another PC), to prevent him from being killed by a dragon's fiery breath.
+My very first character, a Holmes Basic D&D Halfling named Gobo Pepperthorn, leapt in front of his ally (another PC) to prevent him from being killed by a dragon's fiery breath.

 As I recall, Gobo and the rest of the party had been separated by some sort of trap, and Gobo found his way to a hidden chamber he hoped would lead him back to his friends.
 Instead, it lead him first to a room from which he overheard the campaign's main villain talking to a subordinate.

 The villain explained that the Elf in our party was actually the heir to the Elven Throne.
 The Elves, long king-less, were too disorganized to mount an effective attack or defense against the evil cleric and his undead armies.